mareklinka/esk-form-scanner-model/slides/slides.md

 ## The Complications

 * OCR is a well researched topic, but this is not a classic OCR problem
-* Unless you want to feed the whole image into OCR, you want to find the region to scan
+* Unless you want to feed the whole image into OCR, you want to find the region to scan first
 * What about if the user takes the picture upside down or with perspective distortion?
 * What if the image is low quality/bad lighting?